Aiyyana Maracle | November 25, 1950 — April 24, 2016

 Aiyyana Maracle was a multidisciplinary artist, scholar and educator, sovereign Haudenosaunee woman and great-grandma many times over.
 She spent a half-century actively infusing Ogwehoweh art and culture into the Eurocentric consciousness of Canadian society.
 A powerful activist and advocate on many fronts, her work dealt with a range of issues, from indigenous land claims to trans identity.
 Through performance art, video, theatre (where she was awarded the prestigious John Hirsch Prize for emerging theatre directors in 1997), writing, and lecturing, Aiyyana offered an alternate framework to the prevalent Eurocentric view of ‘gender dysphoria,’ eventually becoming a voice and activist for young trans or gender nonconforming individuals on Six Nations reserve on the Grand River.

-Aiyyana was featured in the 6th 7a*11d International Festival of Performance Art in 2006 as part of the FADO series IDea.
+Aiyyana was featured in the 6th 7a*11d International Festival of Performance Art in 2006.
+Her piece, ndn wars are alive, and … well? was presented as part of the FADO series IDea at Trinity Bellwoods Park.